An Overview of Multiple Organ Dysfunction Syndrome

 Causes of Multiple Organ Dysfunction Syndrome

-Poisons/toxins.
+• Poisons/toxins.

-Sepsis is the most common trigger of MODS.
+Sepsis can trigger MODS.

 Risk Factors for Multiple Organ Dysfunction Syndrome

-An individual’s genetics may dictate the likelihood and severity of MODS following a trigger.
+• An individual’s genetics may dictate the likelihood and severity of MODS following a trigger

-A patient with premorbid organ dysfunction may be prone to further deterioration.
+• A patient with premorbid organ dysfunction may be prone to further deterioration

-Medications, therapies and ICU supports may contribute to organ injuries.
+• Medications, therapies and ICU supports may contribute to organ injuries

-A patient with an infection is at risk of MODS.
+• A patient with an infection is at risk of MODS.

-(Nickson 2019)
+(Nickson 2020)

 How to Assess for Multiple Organ Dysfunction Syndrome

-Undertake a systems approach assessment (head-to-toe assessment).
+• Undertake a systems approach assessment (head-to-toe assessment).

-Document and analyse data from the patient’s vital signs, taking into account any trends.
+• Document and analyse data from the patient’s vital signs, taking into account any trends.

-A SOFA score can be used in line with other assessment tools.
+• A SOFA score can be used in line with other assessment tools.

-(Nickson 2019)
+(Nickson 2020)

 Presentation and Symptoms of Multiple Organ Dysfunction Syndrome

-In order to be diagnosed with MODS, the patient should be experiencing dysfunction of at least two organs (this may be mild or severe) in addition to systemic inflammatory response syndrome (Nickson 2019).
+In order to be diagnosed with MODS, the patient should be experiencing dysfunction of at least two organs (this may be mild or severe) in addition to systemic inflammatory response syndrome (Nickson 2020).

 Organ dysfunction may present as: